Good Morning Vietnam

 https://poemamo.com

-- Haikus, The return to the motif - During his travels in Asia, Michael Kenna developed a fondness for certain places and patterns, to the point of rephotographing them periodically.
+–Haikus, The return to the motif During his travels in Asia, Michael Kenna developed a fondness for certain places and patterns, to the point of rephotographing them periodically.
 The series thus created have become essential milestones in his work.

-- Haikus, The Image Factory - Although Michael Kenna now uses digital technology, preparing his compositions with a smartphone and sharing his work online, his photographs are all produced using traditional film techniques, which rely on the light sensitivity of silver halides.
+Composed of female nudes taken in Japan since 2008, the series Rafu is situated on the fringes of the artist’s usual work.
+Like his landscapes, however, it harnesses the interpretive power of photography to question the relationship between the body and space.
+The organic flexibility of the bodies is reflected in photographs of an oak tree in Japan on Hokkaido, taken from (…)Haikus, The Image Factory Although Michael Kenna now uses digital technology, preparing his compositions with a smartphone and sharing his work online, his photographs are all produced using traditional film techniques, which rely on the light sensitivity of silver halides.
 In silver halide photography, the shot produces a negative on film, which is then used as a matrix for printing on paper.
 The final work is only the visible part of a multitude of images produced at different stages (instant prints and digital shots in the field, contact sheets and test prints in the darkroom).
 The final print is also reproduced (…)

-- Suzannah, Articles, Postcards, and Photographs - In search of Suzannah treasures!
+Suzannah, Articles, Postcards, and Photographs In search of Suzannah treasures!

 Do you have any postcards, photos, or documents related to the Suzannah agricultural company, a pioneer in rubber tree plantations in Vietnam?